Skip to main content Accessibility information

 This course is perfect if you’re curious about

-How does the coaching process work, from grass roots to performance players?
+How the coaching process works, from grassroots to performance players

-Why is it so hard to predict who will ‘make it’ as a professional?
-What are the challenges of talent identification and player development?
+Why it's so hard to predict who will ‘make it’ as a professional

-How do I run successful football project and events?
+How to run successful football projects and events

-What are the challenges of achieving equality in football?
-Why are certain groups,, such as women and gay players, underrepresented?
+The challenges of achieving equality in football and why certain groups, such as women and gay players, are underrepresented

 We’re delighted to support students through placements, guest lectures and events in this rare opportunity to be involved at the heart of professional organisations and clubs such as ours, which significantly improves their CVs and career prospects.